chaoss/grimoirelab-sirmordred/Getting-Started.md

 ```
 elasticdump --input=http://localhost:9200/git_chaoss/ --output=git_mapping.json --type=mapping
 ```
-#### Save new changes made in Dashboard by mounting the volume in ElasticSearch [&uarr;](#how-to-)
+#### Save changes made in dashboard by mounting the volume in ES [&uarr;](#how-to-)

-Creating new dashboard or new visualisation in the Kibana Dashabord can be saved permanently using volume mount in elastic search
+Creating new dashboard or new visualisation in the Kibana Dashabord can be saved permanently using volume mount in ElasticSearch

 Using docker-compose: